yurisasc/homelab/README.md

     * Provision VMs on Proxmox (e.g., a dedicated Docker host VM).
     * Deploy the Dockerized services (from Phase 1) inside these VMs using OpenTofu.
     * Potentially manage LXC containers on Proxmox for suitable services.

----

-Remember to replace placeholders like `<your-repo-url>` and customize the content based on the specifics of your setup as it evolves.